Flanging: Origin

-As an audio effect, a listener hears a drainpipe or swoosh or jet plane sweeping effect as shifting sum-and-difference harmonics are created analogous to use of a variable notch filter.
+As an audio effect, a listener hears a drainpipe or swoosh or jet plane sweeping effect as shifting sum-and-difference harmonics are created, analogous to the use of a variable notch filter.
 The term "flanging" comes from one of the early methods of producing the effect.
 The finished music track is recorded simultaneously to two matching tape machines, then replayed with both decks in sync.
 The output from the two recorders is mixed to a third recorder.
 The engineer slows down one playback recorder by lightly pressing a finger on the flange (rim) of the supply reel.
 The drainpipe or subtle swoosh effect sweeps in one direction, and the playback of that recorder remains slightly behind the other when the finger is removed.
 By pressing a finger on the flange of the other deck, the effect sweeps back in the other direction as the decks progress towards being in sync.
 The Beatles' producer George Martin disputed this reel flange source, attributing the term to himself and John Lennon instead.

 Despite claims over who originated flanging, Les Paul discovered the effect in the late 1940s and 1950s; however, he did most of his early phasing experiments with acetate disks on variable-speed record players.
 On "Mammy's Boogie" (1952) he used two disk recorders, one with a variable speed control.
 The first hit song with a very discernible flanging effect was "The Big Hurt" (1959) by Toni Fisher.